Maldives: Sports

-Sports are deeply ingrained in the culture of Maldives, with various activities based on traditional pastimes and modern sporting pursuits.
+Sports are deeply ingrained in the culture of the Maldives, with various activities based on traditional pastimes and modern sporting pursuits.
 Given its geography of scattered islands surrounded by the Indian Ocean, water sports naturally hold a prominent position.
 Surfing, in particular, has gained international recognition.
 Locations such as the atolls of North and South Malé, Thulusdhoo, and Himmafushi offer ideal surfing conditions.
 Additionally, diving and snorkelling are immensely popular.